tyoung3/sw/docs/FBP.md

    * Named Ports

 Wikipedia does not mention concurrency -- in error, we maintain.
-Wikipedia also does not mention subnets, data ownership or back pressure and other features such as bracketed IPs.
+Wikipedia also does not mention subnets, data ownership, back pressure, data ownership, or bracketed IPs.
-StreamWork does not directly implement data ownership and defined lifetimes, back pressure, or bracketed IPs.
+StreamWork does not directly implement these features, but there is no obvious reason why these features could not be implemented within the components.

-There is no apparent reason why these features could not be implemented within the components.
+StreamWork considers subnets to be an essential design tool, allowing unlimited numbers of subnets and components and a ridiculously large(100) number of subnet levels.
+Note that StreamWork is highly concurrent and allows for high degrees of parallelism.

 We claim here that StreamWork meets all the Wikipedia criteria and therefore StreamWork implements 'classical' FBP.
-Note that StreamWork is highly concurrent and also provides for subnet definition and expansion.

 StreamWork, however, does not directly incorporate IP defined lifetimes or require specific create/copy/destroy operations.
 In StreamWork, IPs live only from the moment of sending to